szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Removed the spell slot bonus madness: in BGEE, he gets *one* extra spell slot of levels 1 and 2.
 In BG2EE, this is extended to levels 3 and 4 too.
 That's it.
 It's a nice bonus, but not game-breaking.
 - He gets a +2 to Saving Throws vs. conjuration spells of other wizards, which stacks with his normal +2 specialization bonus.
 - However, he has a -2 Saving Throw penalty against spells outside his specialization.
-- And finally, he always casts spells as if he were two levels above his actual level (one level in BGEE)
+- And finally, he always casts spells as if he were two levels above his actual level (one level in BGEE; Xgatt's Casting Level EEex mod is required for this benefit to stack with others!)

 ### Make minor improvements to Jaheira-specific items (1556) (BG2EE EET)